Nirav0105/Nirav0105.github.io/index.md

 * Lab 6

 Since blackjack is my favorite card game, lab 6, part 2 was my favorite since I was thrilled to code it.
 I gained knowledge on how to code the Aces' correct values.
-Overall, it was a positive experience and I wish we were taught how to code more card games as it was very intriguing. git mv index.html index.md
+Overall, it was a positive experience and I wish we were taught how to code more card games as it was very intriguing.